patricia92fa/patricia92fa.github.io/_posts/2020-03-28-jlpt-n3-kanji.md

 at-a-glance.
 Various common vocabulary words for each kanji.
 - The allmighty Memrise: I'm using [this](https://www.memrise.com/course/24172/jlpt-n3-vocab-with-audio/) course.
 If you're an Anki person, go for it.
+- Jisho online dictionary/Imiwa App for example sentences.
+- Delvin Language for cramming vocabulary in context.
+Uses small clips from movies and tv shows.
+- Todai app for reading practice.
+Just awesome.
+Has configurable furigana by JLPT level, spaced repetition decks per article.
+Includes news from NHK easy and many others.
 - 日本語能力試験問題集N3読解スピードマスタ as reference book.
 Also has a companion Memrise course built by the community.
 - ~~Animal crossing~~.
 Wait, what?